-1. Study hard and compile a record of academic excellence while in college.
+Study hard and compile a record of academic excellence while in college.
 However, don’t worry if you are not at the top of your class.
-There are law schools for students of nearly all academic backgrounds, since there is a very wide range of competitiveness for admission to different schools.
+There are law schools for students of nearly all academic backgrounds since there is a wide range of competitiveness for admission to different schools.
 Law schools look at more than just your grades as well – they care about your LSAT scores, your skill sets, your extracurricular and work history, and your reasons for applying to law school.

 Take a couple of law courses if they are offered at your school to experiment with the type of study required and to test your interest.

-3. Consider choosing a major that is academically challenging.
-This will help you to develop a strong work ethic.
+An academically challenging major will help you to develop a strong work ethic.
 A challenging major will also help you practice important skills that will be necessary for a law career, like critical thinking, argumentation, and writing.

 If you already know what kind of law you are interested in, you can use that to help decide your major.
 Political science or history are great majors for those interested in government or politics.
 Economics and business are ideal for those interested in corporate law, psychology for criminal law, biology for health law and computer science or engineering for technology or patent law.
 English is also a great major for a future legal career because it helps you develop your writing and argumentation skills.